T-Troll/alienfx-tools/README.md

 ```
 `"Color"` tab is set hardware colors and effects for light.
 This setting will remains even if you exit application.
 Each light (except Power Button) can have up to 9 different hardware effects assigned to it, but some modes require more, then one effect (f.e.
 Morph – 2, Spectrum – 7) to work correctly.
-Use “Effects” list to add/remove/select effect.
+Use "Effects" list to add/remove/select effect.
 For each effect, you can define its color, effect mode, speed (how fast to change the color), and length (how long it plays).
 Available effect modes are:
-- Color – Stay at solid color defined.
+- Color - Stay at solid color defined.
-- Pulse – Switch between defined color and black.
+- Pulse - Switch between defined color and black.
-- Morph – Morph light from previous color to current one. (for devices with APIv3 and higher)
+- Morph - Morph light from previous color to current one. (for devices with APIv3 and higher)
-- Breath – Morph light from black to current color. (for devices with APIv3 and higher)
+- Breath - Morph light from black to current color. (for devices with APIv3 and higher)
-- Spectrum – Like a morph, but up to 9 colors can be defined. (for devices with APIv3 and higher)
+- Spectrum - Like a morph, but up to 9 colors can be defined. (for devices with APIv3 and higher)
-- Rainbow – Like a Color, but can use up to 9 colors. (for devices with APIv3 and higher)
+- Rainbow - Like a Color, but can use up to 9 colors. (for devices with APIv3 and higher)

 Please keep in mind, mixing different event modes for one light can provide unexpected results, as well as last 2 modes can be unsupported for some lights (will do nothing).
 But you can experiment.
 “Set All” button copy current light effects to all lights into the list (it’s useful if you need to have all lights into the same color and mode).